kcappieg/grunt-sfdc-package-builder/README.md

 If `options.all === true`, this option will be ignored

 #### options.includeSpecial
-Type: `MetaList`
+Type: `Array<String>`

 This list is for metadata types that are not typically included without a parent metadata type.
-For instance, `CustomField` is a child of `CustomParent`, but can be queried separately.
+For instance, `CustomField` is a child of `CustomObject`, but can be queried separately.
 A common use case would be to retrieve all Custom Fields added to a Managed Object without necessarily querying the Managed Object.

+The entries in the list are the values of the `<name>` XML elements, but not a folder name.

+Alternatively, entries in the list can be the XML name of a parent metadata type for which you want to query all children. (i.e. `CustomObject`)

 #### options.excludeManaged
 Type: `boolean | MetaList`